 The food service caters for residents' specific dietary likes and dislikes.
 Residents' nutritional and cultural requirements are met.
-A current food control plan is in place.
+Nutritional snacks are available for residents over the day (24 hours).
 Residents are referred or transferred to other health services in a coordinated manner.